Nicholaswogan/PhotochemPy/docs/source/install.md

 **Two things to Note!** First, Spike is fastest when the number of threads used is the same as the number of cores.
 My computer has 6 cores (and 12 total threads).
 To guarantee 6 threads are used I add the line `export OMP_NUM_THREADS=6` to the file `~/.bash_profile`.
 Also, Spike will cause PhotochemPy to have thread-dependent reproducibility.
 In other words, the answer will be a very tiny amount different depending on the number of threads used.
 This isn't a bug.
 It is just an aspect of how the Spike algorithm works.

 ### For development
-You can also compile PhotochemPy in this directory by running `./compile.sh`.
+You can also compile PhotochemPy in PhotochemPy root directory by running `./compile.sh`.
 This is useful for if you are adding a new feature to the source code (`src` directory) and need to compile a bunch of times to test it.

 ## Fortran
 If you prefer to use the code exclusively in Fortran, that is OK too.
 Examples are provided in the folder [examples/fortran_example](https://github.com/Nicholaswogan/PhotochemPy/tree/main/examples/fortran_example).